Manufactured Housing

 Recent and Ongoing Activities

-DOE has published a Federal Register notice publishing a final rule to amend the compliance date for its manufactured housing energy conservation standards.
-Currently, manufacturers must comply with these standards on and after May 31, 2023.
-This final rule delays compliance until July 1, 2025, for Tier 2 homes, and until 60 days after issuance of enforcement procedures for Tier 1 homes.
-DOE is delaying the compliance date to allow DOE more time to establish enforcement procedures that provide clarity for manufacturers and other stakeholders regarding DOE’s expectations of manufacturers and DOE’s plans for enforcing the standards.
+DOE has published a Federal Register notice proposing to establish enforcement procedures for its standards for manufactured housing.
+DOE recently amended the compliance date for these standards in a final rule published May 30, 2023, to delay compliance until July 1, 2025, for Tier 2 homes, and until 60 days after issuance of final enforcement procedures for Tier 1 homes.
+DOE delayed the compliance date to allow DOE more time for this rulemaking to establish enforcement procedures that provide clarity for manufacturers and other stakeholders regarding DOE's expectations of manufacturers and DOE's plans for enforcing the standards.

 Related Documents